 Powered by: Machine learning and deep learning to impose intelligence (using data) to respond like humans

-Effectively using a combination of data science and AI enables personalized experiences, better operations, and confident decision making.
+Effectively using a combination of data science and AI enables personalized experiences, better operations and confident decision making.

 Some 79% of executives say they understand the value of data, but only one in 10 use it to transform their organization.
 Almost 50% of executives believe if they don’t implement AI they will lose customers or dent the bottom line, yet the focus on making sure they have accessible, unbiased data to fuel AI and AI-enabled technologies seems to get pushed aside.
 So how do you realize the benefits of these powerful technologies?

-Leading your organization with a data-first strategy ensures you drive organizational value—no matter your goal.
+Leading your organization with a data-first strategy ensures that you drive organizational value—no matter your goal.
 As you prepare to leverage data and artificial intelligence, consider this advice: